Bank of Beirut and the Arab Countries

 Bank of Beirut and the Arab Countries s.a.l (بنك بيروت والبلاد العربية, not to be confused with Bank of Beirut) is a Lebanese commercial bank that was established in 1956.
-With its headquarters located in Clemenceau, Beirut, it is among the top ten banks in Lebanon, with a total capital of 157 billion LBP.
+With its headquarters in Clemenceau, Beirut, it is among the top ten banks in Lebanon, with a total capital of 157 billion LBP.
 It provides a wide range of services to individuals and corporations, including private banking, corporate and commercial banking, trade finance, retail banking, treasury and capital markets, and bank assurance.

-These has 39 branches in Lebanon and 5 abroad in Cyprus, Iraq and representative offices the UAE, and Nigeria.
+These have 39 branches in Lebanon and 5 abroad in Cyprus, Iraq and representative offices in the UAE, and Nigeria.

 Background

-In 1956, three businessmen Tawfiq Assaf, Nach'at Sheikh Al-Ard and Jamal Shhaibir, decided to establish the bank its in Beirut, licensed by the Banque du Liban.
-Ghassan Assaf, continued his father Tawfiq Assaf's mission as its current Chairman upon his passing away.
+In 1956, three businessmen Tawfiq Assaf, Nach'at Sheikh Al-Ard and Jamal Shhaibir, decided to establish the bank in Beirut, licensed by the Banque du Liban.
+Upon his death, Ghassan Assaf continued his father Tawfiq Assaf's mission as its current Chairman.

 In 1986, the bank opened its first branch in Cyprus.